Environment

 Thanks to these efforts, Linde Material Handling (Schweiz) AG has successfully offset 32.4 tons of CO2 via a climate protection project.
 The supported project generates renewable energy from sawdust produced during the production of raw material for paper manufacture.
 The sawdust is reused as biomass to produce water vapor, which in turn serves as the energy source for the production of raw material.
 This regenerative system therefore enables fossil energy sources to be replaced as a heat source.
 The biomass project is one of the only climate protection projects in Europe to have been awarded Swiss Climate’s “Gold Standard.”

 All German companies in the Group also offer their employees the opportunity to use a portion of their gross pay to lease a bicycle, which they can then use outside of their commute as well.
 By offering this scheme, Linde MH is responding to the wishes of many colleagues while at the same time promoting sustainable mobility.
-Furthermore, new company car regulations were introduced at Linde MH Nordic Markets (Denmark, Sweden, Norway) in 2022 meaning that only hybrid and purely electric cars are now permitted.
+Furthermore, new company car regulations are now in place at Linde MH Nordic Markets (Denmark, Sweden, Norway) meaning that only hybrid and purely electric cars are permitted.

 Other Monitored Emissions